cado-security/product-help/docs/cado-response/guides/cross-account-creation.md

 ![Full Access](/img/full-access.png)

-- Click through to review and give the role a name (will be referred to as `CadoResponseSecondRole` in following examples but this can be anything you’d like)
+- Click through to review and give the role a name (will be referred to as `CadoResponseSecondRole` in following examples but this can be anything you'd like)

 :::info
 If you choose to change **Maximum session duration**, the minimum currently supported by Cado Response is 1 hour.